-TA Information: Office Hours of the assistants in this class, including your own teaching assistant (TA), will be posted.
-TAs will hold office hours through Zoom.
+TA Information: Office Hours of the teaching assistants in this class, including your own teaching assistant (TA), will be posted.
 You may see your own TA in this class during his/her office hours, no appointment necessary, or visit the office hours of any other TA for the course.